Harajuku (dance project)

-Harajuku is a eurodance project founded in 1992 by German producer Ulrich Moorlampen (Tony O'Malley), together with his partner Thorsten Schotten.
+Harajuku is a Eurodance project founded in 1992 by German producer Ulrich Moorlampen (Tony O'Malley), together with his partner Thorsten Schotten.
 Their concept was to release dance versions of ballads from popular musicals.

 History

 The Harajuku dance project is named after Harajuku, a major district in Tokyo, Japan.
 Harajuku is known for its colorful fashion, special outfits and an upscale lifestyle.
 The identity of the singer was kept secret until she was revealed to be German pop singer Kristina Bach.
 They engaged various singers until 1995 when unknown German singer Stephanie O'Hara (a.k.a.
 Stefanie Obst) signed on.
 O'Hara sang the majority of the songs in the album Just One Look.
 At this time, O'Hara was also the singer for appearance frames from numerous dancers.
 This appearance attracted attention to the London scene disco "The Fridge," which placed in the top 10 for British dance charts.

-The first single, a techno-dance version of the musical hit "The Phantom of the Opera", was a worldwide success.
+The first single, a dance version of the musical hit "The Phantom of the Opera", was a worldwide success.
 Its highest ranking on the US Billboard Maxisales charts was at 23, in 1993.
 In 1995, Just One Look was released.